 When asked what makes Puerto Princesa special, Stephen replied, “Puerto Princesa really is your gateway to the last frontier.
 It is an exciting place to be.
 Don’t miss our city’s pride and joy, the Subterranean River National Park,” he adds.
 The 8.2km underground river winds through a spectacular cavern that flows directly into the sea.
 The entrance to the cave lies in an aquamarine lagoon that is surrounded by lush vegetation, monitor lizards, monkeys, and colorful birds.

-Travel writer and photographer Carrie Kellenbeger has been living in Asia since 2003.
+Travel writer and photographer Carrie Kellenberger has been living in Asia since 2003.
 For more information please visit Carrie’s personal travel site My Several Worlds, which features information and photography on Asian destinations, lifestyles, and cultures.
+Connect with Carrie on Facebook, on Twitter@globetrotteri, and on Google+.

 » Further reading: